 Bulls vs. Bears: reasonable Performance during Bull Markets

 When equity markets are not in crisis, markets are highly competitive and efficient, especially futures markets.
 Alpha opportunities outside crisis periods should be less frequent and more difficult to find.
 Since Managed Futures strategies should earn interest on their margin accounts, the short-term treasury rate is a good benchmark for their performance.
-Certain skilled managers may also be able to take advantage of short-term dislocations in futures markets and trend followers may be able to ride the upward trends of strong bull markets.
+Certain skilled managers may also be able to take advantage of short-term dislocations in futures markets, and trend followers may be able to ride the upward trends of strong bull markets.
 Given that almost all corporate hedging is done through futures markets, Managed Futures strategies may also gain a small premium for providing for hedging demand.
 Other sources of profits for Managed Futures strategies also include inflation premiums for holding long positions in commodities.
 A closer analysis of CTA indices and crisis alpha (see Crisis Alpha and CTA Indices) demonstrates that the indices do not perform above the treasury rate outside of crisis periods.
 This demonstrates how the average CTA strategy can deliver crisis alpha during equity crisis periods and performance similar to the Treasury bill rate outside of these periods.

 Manager Skill in Managed Futures Can Come from Two Sources

 Within the class of Managed Futures strategies, some strategies are more adaptable during crisis scenarios allowing them to provide more crisis alpha.
-The other source of manager skill is an ability to find opportunities outside of crisis events.
-As explained in the previous section, these opportunities should be harder to find and strategies or managers which have a particular skill at finding these opportunities may be able to provide a risk premium above the short-term treasury rate.
+The other source of manager skill is the ability to find opportunities outside of crisis events.
+As explained in the previous section, these opportunities should be harder to find, and strategies or managers which have a particular skill at finding these opportunities may be able to provide a risk premium above the short-term treasury rate.

 Market Timing: Managed Futures Strategies do Not Predict or

-Time Equity Crisis Events, They react Positively in response to Them
+Time Equity Crisis Events, They react Positively in response to Them.

 Predicting the exact onset of a market crisis can be next to impossible.
 Market timing ability for such rare events is highly unlikely.
 Yet, after seeing the exemplary performance of Managed Futures during the credit crisis, a popular misconception has been that Managed Futures strategies predicted and profited from equity market crisis using short positions in equity indices.
-During some of the past crisis periods Managed Futures strategies did profit from short equity positions, but in general, gains in equity indices make up only a portion of the total crisis alpha.
-Managed Futures strategies react to market crisis and position themselves across a wide spectrum of asset classes in highly liquid futures contracts to profit from trends which occur across all asset classes during these periods (see Crisis Performance by Sector).
-By decomposing crisis performance by sector, it becomes clear that Managed Futures is not market timing equity crisis events but responding positively to the widespread price dislocations and trading opportunities which follow them.4
+During some of the past crisis, periods Managed Futures strategies did profit from short equity positions, but in general, gains in equity indices make up only a portion of the total crisis alpha.
+Managed Futures strategies react to market crises and position themselves across a wide spectrum of asset classes in highly liquid futures contracts to profit from trends that occur across all asset classes during these periods (see Crisis Performance by Sector).
+By decomposing crisis performance by sector, it becomes clear that Managed Futures is not market timing equity crisis events but responding positively to the widespread price dislocations and trading opportunities that follow them.4

 An Excellent Tool for Hedging Tail risk and